openwebos/libsandbox/README.md

 You will need to use `sudo` if you did not specify `WEBOS_INSTALL_ROOT`.

+## Unit test

+After you have run `cmake`, you can build the `test-sandbox` unit test by entering:

+    $ make tests

+You will find the `test-sandbox` binary in the current directory.

+To configure the building of `test-sandbox` to be done as part of 'make all', enter:

+    $ cmake -D WEBOS_CONFIG_BUILD_TESTS:BOOL=TRUE ..

 ## Copyright and License Information

 Unless otherwise specified, all content, including all source code files and